joshchew24/notes/FNH 330/Santa Maria Valley.md

 - foggy late summer/autumn
 - generally cool winds temper hot sun in the afternoon
 - mainly [[Pinot Noir]] and [[Chardonnay]]
+- irrigation is essential since rainfall is low